TIS National’s policy is to allocate work to interpreters on the basis of their:

 - of clear benefit to the non-English speaking client.

-Clients will be required to complete an indemnity form, including details of the exceptional circumstances which apply, before TIS National will consider a specific interpreter request.
+Clients will be required to complete an acknowledgement of requirements for the provision of a specific interpreter form, including details of the exceptional circumstances which apply, before TIS National will consider a specific interpreter request.

 Specific interpreter requests must generally be made at least three business days prior to the appointment date.
 Requests made less than three business days in advance will only be considered in exceptional circumstances and will generally result in an interpreter being allocated in accordance with standard TIS National interpreter allocation policy.